ronilaukkarinen/advanced-media-offloader/README.md

 This is an unofficial fork of the [Advanced Media Offloader](https://wordpress.org/plugins/advanced-media-offloader/) plugin.

 > [!WARNING]
-> This plugin is NOT maintained by the original author and is not recommended for production use.
-Use with caution and at your own risk.
-Recommended to test with smaller sites before using on larger sites.
-WP CLI plugin works, but is work in progress.
+> This plugin is NOT maintained by the original author and is **not recommended for production use**. **Use with caution and at your own risk.** Recommended to **test first** with smaller sites before using on larger sites.
+WP CLI plugin works, but is mostly experimental and work in progress.
-> **It is CRUCIAL that you backup your media library, database and codebase before using this plugin.**
+> **It is CRUCIAL that you backup your media library, database and codebase before using this plugin.
+I take no responsibility if you break your media files.**

 ## Description